French Business Etiquette

 - Don’t drink hard liquor or smoke between courses: The French believe this permeates the taste buds, compromising the taste of the meal.
 It is, however very accepted to smoke after a meal.

 How to give a gift to business associates in France

-- Give a good quality gift or none at all: A good gift to present might include esoteric books or music, since they demonstrate interest in intellectual pursuits.
+- Give a good quality gift or none at all: An excellent gift to present might include esoteric books or music since they demonstrate an interest in intellectual pursuits.
 (Gift giving at social events, especially to thank the host or hostess of a private dinner party is expected.)

 - Don’t be vulgar: Do not offer gifts with your company logo on them.
 It’s considered vulgar in France.

 - Forget the business card: French business etiquette dictates that you do not include your business card with a gift.

 - Don’t send it to their house: Never send a French colleague a gift to his or her home unless it is related to a social event.